The Value of Silver Dimes Before & After 1964

 President Benjamin Harrison approved the design in November 1891.
 Production of the new coins finally commenced in 1892.
 The coins were met with mixed reception and discontinued in 1916, as soon as it was legally possible to do so.

-The Liberty Head Dime coin weighs 2.5 g and measures 17.91 mm in diameter.
-It was struck in an alloy of 90% silver and 10% copper and circulated dimes each contain 0.0715 oz. of silver content.
+The Barber Liberty Head Dime coin weighs 2.25 g and measures 17.91 mm in diameter.
+It was struck in an alloy of 90% silver and 10% copper and circulated dimes each containing 0.07234 oz. of silver content.

 Winged Liberty Head “Mercury” Dime

-The reverse side is adorned with fasces wrapped with an olive branch.
-The inscriptions on the reverse side include “UNITED STATES OF AMERICA”, “E PLURIBUS UNUM”, and “ONE DIME”.
+The reverse side features an image of fasces wrapped with an olive branch.
+The inscriptions on the reverse side include “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” and “ONE DIME.”

 Roosevelt Dime

-The Roosevelt dime was introduced in 1946.
-At the time of this writing, the Roosevelt dime is still in production, though in a copper-nickel alloy.
-Prior to 1965, all Roosevelt dime coins were struck in 90% silver alloy.
+Silver Roosevelt dimes were introduced in 1946, a year after Roosevelt’s death.
+At the time of this writing, the Roosevelt dime was still in production, though in a copper-nickel alloy.
+Before 1965, all Roosevelt dimes were struck in 90% silver alloy.

 They were designed by John R. Sinnock, one of the mint’s employees.

-On the obverse side, the Roosevelt dime features a portrait of the late president Franklin Delano Roosevelt, looking to the viewer’s left.
-Along with the bust, the obverse side also features the words “LIBERTY” and “IN GOD WE TRUST”.
-The mint mark, year of issuance, and designer’s initials can be found below the bust.
+On the obverse side, the Roosevelt Dime features a portrait of the late President Franklin Delano Roosevelt (F.D.R.), looking to the viewer’s left.
+Along with the bust, the obverse side also features the words “LIBERTY” and “IN GOD WE TRUST.”
+The mintmark, year of issuance, and designer’s initials can be found below the bust.

 On the reverse side, the coin sports a torch accompanied by branches of oak and olive.
 The inscriptions featured on this side include “E PLURIBUS UNUM,” “UNITED STATES OF AMERICA,” and “ONE DIME.”

-Prior to 1965, the coin had the same size and weight as both of its silver predecessors.
-It also had the exact same amount of silver (0.0715 troy ounces).
+Before 1965, those coins equalling ten cents in face value had the same size and weight as both of their silver predecessors.
+The Roosevelt dime also had the same amount of silver (0.07234 troy ounces).

 Are Silver Dimes a Good Investment?

-Silver dimes, along with the other junk silver coins, don’t require a lot of money to start investing.
-The low cost makes them a great starting point for beginners.
+Silver dimes, along with other junk silver coins, don’t require a lot of money to start investing.
+Junk silver dimes can be bought in bags, in a box, in rolls, or as loose change.
+These low-cost deals make them a great starting point for people to establish a store of value and a way of creating savings.

 The fact that they were struck in huge numbers and remain popular means the market for silver dimes is deep and liquid.